starmaid/depth-of-field-cpp/README.md

 left off:

+why is it flipping when i render to a framebuffer?

 ok we learned how to pass multiple tex to a shader, and are blurring the whole image now

 we need to create two blurred images, near and far coc